kerryz/logreg_text_classification/README.md

 Also, instead of a simple word tokenization performed through `text.split()`, the [Penn Treebank](http://www.nltk.org/api/nltk.tokenize.html#module-nltk.tokenize.treebank) approach is used.

 # How to run
-Run the following commands in a terminal:
+Run the following commands in a terminal (note that the package `nltk` is required for preprocessing.
+However, if you only want to run the logistic regression, `main.py` can be run since the generated data from preprocessing is already included in this package):

 	python preprocessing.py
 	python main.py